iBug/iBug-source/_posts/2020-09-19-build-github-pages-with-github-actions.md

 Now then, why did I migrate my website build to GitHub Actions, if both Travis CI and CircleCI are running perfectly?

-I chose so for the following reasons:
+I chose to do so for the following reasons:

 - It's free for public repositories, with unlimited total usage.
-One rarely hits the total usage quota, however, even with CircleCI, which has a monthly limit of 1,000 total run minutes.
+One rarely hits the total usage quota, however, even with CircleCI, which has ~~a monthly limit of 1,000 total run minutes~~ (**Update**: It's now 250 minutes weekly).
     - CircleCI's limit applies at account level, and does not differentiate between public and private repositories.
     - **November 2020**: Travis CI's [new pricing model](https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing) and [recent service degradations](https://travis-ci.community/t/builds-hang-in-queued-state/10250) aren't particularly interesting to learn about.
 - Better runtime environments, except for CPU power, which is only slightly slower that that on CircleCI.
     - Boots faster, runs faster, more memory
-- It's provided by GitHub and hosted by Microsoft Azure, which may be more trustable than Travis CI and CircleCI for some users.
+- It's provided by GitHub and hosted by Microsoft Azure, which may be more trusted than Travis CI and CircleCI for some users.
 - One less external service to depend on.
 No more need to log into a separate website to review logs.
 - ... and more